 The second aspect of main engine excitation is that of Periodic Moments.
 In an internal combustion engine, the time is taken by the piston to travel from the Top Dead Centre (TDC) to the Bottom Dead Centre (BDC) differs from the time taken by the piston to travel from BDC to TDC.
 In a single complete revolution, the time taken in each half is different giving rise to the Second Order Vertical Moments (M2V).
 The RPM of the engine has a frequency half that of these periodic moments.

 The second order vertical moment in a marine diesel engine with six or more working cylinders plays an essential role in determining whether there is a possibility of hull girder vibration.
 The first three or four natural modes of vertical vibration of the hull girder is generally twice that of the RPM of the engine.
 It leads to a possibility of vertical vibration owing to the resonance.

 The designer needs to get the values of second order vertical movements of the engine from the manufacturer.
 It is needed to calculate the Power Related Unbalance (PRU).
 Its value helps the designer to plan what to do next.
 Moment compensators can be tuned in a manner that the residual moments generated by them is canceled by the second order vertical moment of the main engine.

 A table is recommended for referencing while trying to figure out if there is a need for compensators.
 But if the analysis is done at an early stage of designing, the designer can choose a different engine altogether.

 In the previous paragraphs, we had a detailed discussion on how varying wake in the propeller induces vibrations.

-Excitation in propeller due to rotation are of two types and are as follows:
+Excitation in propeller due to rotation is of two types and are as follows: